Skip to content

 Warming up

-Warming up gets your horse thinking about the job they’re about to do.
-It raises their heart rate, boosts circulation, and increases oxygen flow to the muscles.
-There are no rigid rules but bear in mind the weather, ground conditions and temperament of your horse.
-Horses being ridden from the stable will need a longer time to warm up than those ridden from the field.
+There are no rigid rules but take into consideration the weather, ground conditions, temperament of your horse and how they’re feeling on the day.
+Horses being ridden from the stable will need a longer time to warm-up than those ridden from the field.

 Cooling Down

-Cooling down reduces the heart rate, drawing lactic acid away from the muscles and reducing the risk of inflammation.
-Gradually bring the horse back down the paces, then walk until their respiration rate has recovered.
-Cooling also allows the horse a chance to process the work they have done and return to a less focused state of mind.
+• Physical and mental recovery: Cooling down reduces the heart rate, drawing lactic acid away from the muscles and reducing the risk of inflammation.
+Cooling also allows the horse a chance to process the work they’ve done and return to a less focused state of mind.

 Aftercare